oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 #### Domain resource

 Now, you deploy a `sample-domain1` domain resource and an associated `sample-domain1-cluster-1` cluster resource using a single YAML resource file which defines both resources.
 The domain resource and cluster resource tells the operator how to deploy a WebLogic domain.
-They do not replace the traditional WebLogic configuration files, but instead cooperates with those files to describe the Kubernetes artifacts of the corresponding domain.
+They do not replace the traditional WebLogic configuration files, but instead cooperate with those files to describe the Kubernetes artifacts of the corresponding domain.

 Copy the contents of [the WLS domain resource YAML file](https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/domain-resources/WLS/domain-on-pv-WLS-v1.yaml) file that is included in the sample source to a file called `/tmp/sample/domain-resource.yaml` or similar.

 Click [here](https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/{{< latestMinorVersion >}}/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/domain-resources/WLS/domain-on-pv-WLS-v1.yaml) to view the WLS Domain YAML file.

 Click [here](https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/{{< latestMinorVersion >}}/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/domain-resources/JRF/domain-on-pv-JRF-v1.yaml) to view the JRF Domain YAML file.

-  **NOTE**: Before you deploy the domain custom resource, [ensure all nodes in your Kubernetes cluster can access `domain-creation-image` and other images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).
+  **NOTE**: Before you deploy the domain custom resource, ensure all nodes in your Kubernetes cluster [can access `domain-creation-image` and other images]({{< relref "/samples/domains/model-in-image/_index.md#ensuring-your-kubernetes-cluster-can-access-images" >}}).

   Run the following command to apply the two sample resources.
   ```shell
   $ kubectl apply -f /tmp/sample/domain-resource.yaml
   ```

-   The domain resource references the cluster resource, a WebLogic Server installation image, the secrets you defined, PV and PVC configuration details, and a sample "domain creation image", which contains traditional WebLogic configuration and a WebLogic application.
+   The domain resource references the cluster resource, a WebLogic Server installation image, the secrets you defined, PV and PVC configuration details, and a sample `domain creation image`, which contains a traditional WebLogic configuration and a WebLogic application.
 For detailed information, see [Domain and cluster resources]({{< relref "/managing-domains/domain-resource.md" >}}).

-#### Verify the PV, PVC and domain
+#### Verify the PV, PVC, and domain

-To confirm that the PV, PVC and domain were created, use these command:
+To confirm that the PV, PVC, and domain were created, use the following instructions.

 ##### Verify the persistent volume
-If the `spec.configuration.initializeDomainOnPV.persistentVolume` is configured for the operator to create the PV, then verify that PV with given name is created and is in `Bound` status.
+If the `spec.configuration.initializeDomainOnPV.persistentVolume` is configured for the operator to create the PV, then verify that a PV with the given name is created and is in `Bound` status.
 If the PV already exists, then ensure that the existing PV is in `Bound` status.

 ```shell
 $ kubectl get pv
 ```

-Here is an example of the output of this command:
+Here is an example output of this command:
 ```
 NAME                                CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS   CLAIM                                                  STORAGECLASS   REASON   AGE
 sample-domain1-weblogic-sample-pv   5Gi        RWX            Retain           Bound    sample-domain1-ns/sample-domain1-weblogic-sample-pvc   manual                  14m
 ```

 ##### Verify the persistent volume claim
-If the `spec.configuration.initializeDomainOnPV.persistentVolumeClaim` is configured for the operator to create the PVC, then verify that PVC with given name is created and is in `Bound` status.
+If the `spec.configuration.initializeDomainOnPV.persistentVolumeClaim` is configured for the operator to create the PVC, then verify that the PVC with the given name is created and is in `Bound` status.
 If the PVC already exists, then ensure that the existing PVC is in `Bound` status.
 ```shell
 $ kubectl get pvc -n sample-domain1-ns
 ```

-Here is an example of the output of this command:
+Here is an example output of this command:
 ```
 NAME                                 STATUS   VOLUME                              CAPACITY   ACCESS MODES   STORAGECLASS   AGE
 sample-domain1-weblogic-sample-pvc   Bound    sample-domain1-weblogic-sample-pv   5Gi        RWX            manual         11m
 ```

 ##### Verify the domain
-Run the below `kubectl describe domain` command to check the status and events for the created domain.
+Run the following `kubectl describe domain` command to check the status and events for the created domain.

 ```shell
 $ kubectl describe domain sample-domain1 -n sample-domain1-ns